Vandivier/afterecon/content/2021-05-12-4-reasons-to-use-a-golden-monorepo.md

 ---
-title: 4 Reasons to Use a Golden Monorepo
+title: "4 Reasons to Use a Golden Monorepo"
 date: 2021-05-11 23:53:01
 author: John Vandivier
 ---